phuctran1806/CP3405-TR3-2025-P1T4/maskfile.md

 This is a [Mask](https://github.com/jacobdeichert/mask) file for running project tasks.

----

 ## backend

-> Build and run backend + nginx containers from backend/docker-compose.yml
+> Build and run backend container from Dockerfile (checks Docker/Podman availability)

 **OPTIONS**